-What Can a Handyman Do in Hopkins, Minnesota?
+What Can a Handyman Do Without a License in Hopkins, Minnesota?

 In Hopkins (Hennepin County), Minnesota does not issue a single statewide "general contractor" license for most residential remodeling/handyman work; instead, many residential contractors must register with the Minnesota Department of Labor and Industry (DLI) as a Residential Building Contractor or Residential Remodeler.
 A common handyman pathway is the MN “residential building contractor/residential remodeler” registration unless you qualify for a narrow homeowner/limited exemption; separate state trade licensing is required for electrical, plumbing, and certain mechanical/HVAC work regardless of job size.